-Recent research shows a strong link between retained primitive reflexes and symptoms of ADHD like fidgeting and inability to concentration.
+Research shows a strong link between retained primitive reflexes and symptoms of ADHD like fidgeting and an inability to concentrate.

 Reflexes are unconscious muscle movements that happen in response to certain stimuli.
 For instance, if you touch a hot stove, your body jerks your hand away automatically.
 Babies are born with a set of reflexes called “primitive reflexes,” because they originate in the most primitive part of the brain, and are designed to both protect them from harm and prepare them for later developmental challenges such as sitting and crawling.
 Examples of primitive reflexes include the Moro, or “startle” reflex, in which baby’s arms fly out from their sides if they feel like they are falling.
 Primitive reflexes should disappear within the first year of life, and are replaced by higher-level conscious reflexes.